Gvalch-ca/gvalchca-pcb-wiki/SpaccPad/README.md

 ## Firmware

 SpaccPad is QMK, VIA, and Vial compatible.
+ZMK compatibility is in work (firmware finished but untested).
 Source files, as well as ready-to-use .hex files could be found in `firmware` folder above.

 Personally I recommend you to use Vial (`gvalchca_spaccpad_vial.hex`).
 This allows for rotary encoders configuration without reflashing.